 This particular issue has been reported for a while now, from buyers and reviewers alike.
 There’s even a video of a screen falling off during a Best Buy demonstration.
 In that instance a staff member starts closing the laptop’s lid, only for the display to fall down and away from the lid.

-Other users have reported other issues, including bizarre colors (opens in new tab), dying screens (opens in new tab) and lost touchscreen functionality.
-One Reddit user (opens in new tab) even spotted that a model they purchased in store at Best Buy, has been labeled “DONT SELL-RECALL/WITHDRWN XPS 12 PLUS” — though there was no extra explanation as to why.
+Other users have reported other issues, including bizarre colors, dying screens and lost touchscreen functionality.
+One Reddit user even spotted that a model they purchased in store at Best Buy, has been labeled “DONT SELL-RECALL/WITHDRWN XPS 12 PLUS” — though there was no extra explanation as to why.

 The Verge notes that its original review model suffered from a dying screen, and while that was originally blamed on being knocked off a couch Dell confirms it was part of a batch “suspect for a quality control issues with the display.”